furqanistic/deployment/README.md

 ssh root@89.167.30.15
 ```

-If you want to explicitly use a specific SSH key:
+If you specifically want to use your ED25519 key:

 ```bash
 ssh -i ~/.ssh/id_ed25519 root@89.167.30.15
 ```

-For RSA:
+If using RSA:

 ```bash
 ssh -i ~/.ssh/id_rsa root@89.167.30.15